c6o/docs/content/applications/references/containers.md

 If an application has external dependencies (ex: database), it's highly recommended to use application linking rather than bundling applications together.
 For example, if building a Wordpress provisioner, it may be tempting to directly include a MySQL container.
 However, a much better design should define the MySQL service as a dependency, so it can leverage the power of existing MySQL instances.

 How to develop the actual application logic that will run in a customers cluster is a very broad topic, and is not new or specific to CodeZero.

 Therefore, instead of trying to explain all of this ourselves, we will just cover the basics, and provide  some helpful links to learn more.

-## What is a Container

-A container is

 ## Types of Containers